ramnezer/herodium-auto-security-system/README.md

 This meant that the users had to perform a manual scan from time to time by using: [sudo rkhunter --check --sk]

+the system will run a service that will perform a manual update for 'rootkits' automatically every 24 hours.
 ****************************************************